Landslide Susceptibility Modeling by Interpretable Neural Network: SNN training method: implementation

+In this work, we have created three SNNs for three regions.
+The data samples from each region were partitioned into roughly 70\% for training and 30\% for testing.
+All reported performance metric results in the paper were obtained using the testing portion of the data.
 Class imbalance was taken into consideration when training the networks.
-Given that the percentage of positive targets (locations containing a landslide) in each region is significantly smaller than negative targets (locations with no landslide), positive targets were weighted higher than negative targets in the training cost functions following the approach in~\cite{Youssef2018}.
+Given that the percentage of positive targets (locations containing a landslide) in each region is substantially smaller than negative targets (locations with no landslide), positive targets were weighted higher than negative targets in the training cost functions following the approach in Ref.~\cite{khaled_r10}.